alabamenhu/UserLanguage/README.md

 sure what the `$*DISTRO` value is for those systems.
 I imagine detection will be similar if not identical to Linux.
 Please contact me with your `$*DISTRO` value and how to detect your system language(s) and I'll gladly add it.

+# Lightweight mode (under development)

+If your program only needs the language code to pass it through to something that only employs strings (e.g. to directly create a , it may be useful to `use` the module in `:light` mode.
+Instead of receiving a `LanguageTag` object, you will get a `Str` that can be passed into

+# Version History

+- 0.3
+  - Cache language(s) on first call to `user-language[s]`
+    This should provide a substantial speed up for modules like `Intl::*` that call this frequently as a fall back.

 # Licenses and Legal Stuff